An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Results and Discussion

 To demonstrate how the trained model performs on unseen flow conditions, we adopted two strategies.
 First, the model was tested on data from Couette flow, with the boundary conditions swapped/inverted as compared to the training data.
 The second test involved a time varying boundary condition, i.e., Stokes' second problem.
 Such condition is totally outside the training domain, and represents a stringent test of the generalisation of the numerical scheme.
 We elaborate the observations from these tests below.
 Although the agreement presented here is not unexpected, the exact reproduction of the numerical weights means we know the solver is already fully generalised; these tests emphasise this here and set out the methodology moving to the analytical case in section \ref{sec:num_vs_analy}. \\

-\textbf{Couette flow with swapped boundary conditions:} The model trained on the data of Couette flow with top wall sliding (BCs: [0,1]), is tested against similar Couette flow but with the bottom wall sliding and the top wall fixed (BCs: [1,0]).
-Recall boundaries are embedded in the training data, not the model so any changes test the weights are not skewed.
+\textbf{Couette flow with swapped boundary conditions:} The model trained on the data of Couette flow with top wall sliding (tBC=0, bBC=1), is tested against similar Couette flow but with the bottom wall sliding and the top wall fixed (tBC=1, bBC=0).
+Recall boundaries are embedded in the training data, not the model, so any changes test the weights are not skewed.
 The solution produced by the numCNN is shown in Fig. \ref{fig:num-error} (a-c), with the direct numerical solution shown in panel (b).
-A comparison of these two solutions can be seen from the error plot (panel c) which confirms nearly an absence of any difference between the direct numerical solution, and the solution from the CNN model.
-This indicates that the learned kernel reproduces the numerical scheme’s behavior without any considerable error, and is robust to this boundary-condition swap, reinforcing the numCNN's generality under the tested conditions.
+A comparison of these two solutions can be seen from the error plot (panel c) which confirms a small difference between the direct numerical solution, and the solution from the CNN model.
+This indicates that the learned kernel reproduces the numerical scheme’s behaviour without any considerable error, and is robust to this boundary-condition swap, reinforcing the numCNN's generality under the tested conditions.
 The advantage becomes particularly evident when the flow field spans many combinations of the parameter space.
 Once trained under a specific condition, numCNN generalises well to different combinations of the boundary-conditions.
 This highlights its potential as an efficient and computationally inexpensive alternative, without compromising the accuracy obtained from conventional numerical methods.\\

 \textbf{Stokes’ second problem:} To test the model's efficacy in solving related but unseen flow conditions, we test the CNN model (which is trained on Couette flow) with Stokes' second problem.
 Although both the Couette flow and the Stokes’ second problem belong to the same class of viscous flows, their solutions are distinctly different, and involves different physical characteristics.
 The CNN's learned weights, as in Fig.~\ref{fig:num-error} (d) shows excellent agreement with those obtained from the direct numerical solution, as in panel (e).
 The difference between the two solutions is shown in panel (f) reaffirming the agreement.
 This demonstrates that even for unseen boundary conditions yielding distinct type of flow fields than the training data, the CNN model can serve as an efficient solver.